gwu-libraries/sfm-ui/docs/userguide.rst

 including Excel (.xlsx) and Comma Separated Value (.csv) files, which can be loaded into spreadsheet or data analytic software.

+To export:
-At the top of the individual collection, click *Export*.
+  * At the top of the individual collection, click *Export*.

-Select the file type you want (.csv is recommended; .xlsx types will also be easily accessible).
+  * Select the file type you want (.csv is recommended; .xlsx types will also be easily accessible).

-Select the export size you want, based on number of posts per file.
+  * Select the export size you want, based on number of posts per file.
 Note that larger file sizes will take longer to download.

-Select Deduplicate if you only want one instance of every post.
+  * Select Deduplicate if you only want one instance of every post.
 This will clean up your data, but will make the export take longer.

-Item start date/end date allow you to define when you want data from, as embedded in each post.
+  * Item start date/end date allow you to define when you want data from, as embedded in each post.

-Harvest start date/end date allow you to define when you want data from based on your harvest dates.
+  * Harvest start date/end date allow you to define when you want data from based on your harvest dates.

-When you have the settings you want, click *Save*.
+  * When you have the settings you want, click *Save*.
 At this point, you will be redirected to the export screen.
 When the export is complete, the files will appear for you to click on and download.
 You will receive an email as well when your export completes.